BR19-gh/online-store-billing-system/README.md

 	}
 	```

-	 , and returns if success:
+	and returns if success:
 	```json
 	{
 	"msg":"Success 200: storeName:{storeName} is updated, old data:{result}, new data:{newObj.search()}",
 	"statCode": 200"
 	}
 	```
-	or some forms JSONson if fails according to the error, like if the id was not found:
+	or some forms JSON if fails according to the error, like if the id was not found:
 	```json
 	{
 	"msg": "Error 404: storeName:{storeName} was not updated because it didn't have a record before (maybe first time adding?) ",